 In 2014, the Free Library of Philadelphia Foundation, which Ms. Reardon also oversees, became a formal partner of The Rosenbach, linking two of the finest collections of rare literary materials into one of world-class standing, with strengths in Americana and British, American, and modernist literature.
 In addition, she has implemented a significant organizational restructuring of her 700-member staff, aiming to improve efficiencies, internal communications, and customer experience, all while creating critical new positions reflective of the work of a 21st-century library organization.
 For these efforts and her visionary stewardship of the Free Library, Ms. Reardon was named Library Journal's Librarian of the Year in 2015.

-Previously, Ms. Reardon was Executive Director of the Westchester (NY) Library System, a 38-member cooperative library system.
-Prior to that, she was Deputy Executive Director of the Brooklyn Public Library, serving as Chief Operating Officer of the nation's fifth largest library system.
-She also served as Acting Executive Director and Director of Finance, responsible for the Library's $85 million annual budget.
+Previously, Ms. Reardon was Executive Director of the Westchester Library System, a 38-member cooperative library system in New York.
+Prior to that, she was Deputy Executive Director of the Brooklyn Public Library, serving as Chief Operating Officer of the nation's fifth-largest library system.
+She also served as Acting Executive Director and Director of Finance, responsible for the Brooklyn Public Library's $85 million annual budget.